 Midwest Road Trip: Michigan Destinations

-As a resident of the Buckeye state, it’s my civic duty to hate “that state up north.”
-I promise I do, during football season, but I simply can’t extend my disdain for Michigan any farther than the football field.
-The reality is, it’s an absolutely breathtaking state – especially if you’re looking for outdoor destinations.
-Whether you’re visiting gorgeous beach towns on Lake Huron or spending the winter with sled dogs in Traverse City, there are too many delightful towns to visit in both the lower and upper peninsulas.
-The state also offers a few really unique destinations for your Midwest road trip.
+Whether you’re visiting gorgeous beach towns on Lake Huron or spending the winter with sled dogs in Traverse City, there are so many delightful towns to visit in both the lower and upper peninsulas of Michigan.
+The state also offers a few unique Midwest vacation spots for your Midwest road trip.

 Midwest Road Trip: Minnesota Destinations